-Valley man wins $275k verdict after dentist allegedly pulls all his teeth by mistake
+Valley man wins $275K verdict after dentist allegedly pulls all his teeth by mistake

 Smith was not provided dentures from Western Dental until months after his procedure, he said.

-ABC15 reached out to Dr. Nguyen for comment through his attorney, Jeff Tonner.
+Scripps station KNXV in Phoenix reached out to Nguyen for comment through his attorney, Jeff Tonner.
 In an email, Tonner said Western Dental would be issuing the response.